westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 ```

 If the `flags` field of `struct blk_zone_report` has the flag
-`BLK_ZONE_REP_CAPACITY` set, then zone descriptors structure will have a valid
-value set in the `capacity` field of `sturct blk_zone`.
-Otherwise, this field
-can be ignored as it will always indicate a value of 0.
+`BLK_ZONE_REP_CAPACITY` set, then the zone descriptor's structure will have a valid value set in the `capacity` field of `sturct blk_zone`.
+Otherwise, this field can be ignored as it will show a value of 0.

 The example code below, extracted from the code of the
-[*libzbd*](../projects/libzbd.md) library, illustrates how application can
+[*libzbd*](../projects/libzbd.md) library, illustrates how applications can
-implement backward compatible support for zone capacity information using the
+implement backward-compatible support for zone capacity information by using the
 autotools build environment.

 ```